-The e-POP payload is designed to help scientists expand their knowledge of near-Earth space.
+The e-POP payload is designed to enable scientists to expand their knowledge of near-Earth space.
 As the Earth’s atmosphere reaches to higher and higher altitudes it becomes less dense and more ionized, merging into what is called the ionosphere (starting at about 60-80 km altitude) and eventually into the region of space extending well past lunar orbit, called the magnetosphere.
-Here many processes that are driven by the sun produce the aurora, affect satellites, and even affect systems on the ground such as power grids, navigation systems, and pipelines. e-POP aims to help enhance our understanding of these processes – generally called space weather – by providing new high-resolution in-situ and remote observations of particles, electromagnetic fields, and auroral displays.
+Here many processes that are driven by the sun produce the aurora, affect satellites, and even affect systems on the ground such as power grids, navigation systems, and pipelines. e-POP aims to help enhance our understanding of these processes – generally called space weather – by providing high-resolution in-situ and remote observations of particles, electromagnetic fields, and auroral displays.

 In detail, the scientific objectives of the e-POP mission are to

-• Quantify the microscale characteristics of plasma outflow and related micro- and meso-scale plasma processes in the polar ionosphere
+- Quantify the microscale characteristics of plasma outflow and related micro- and meso-scale plasma processes in the polar ionosphere

-• Explore the occurrence morphology of neutral escape in the upper atmosphere
+- Explore the occurrence morphology of neutral escape in the upper atmosphere

-• Study the effects of auroral currents on plasma outflow
+- Study the effects of auroral currents on plasma outflow

 and those of plasma microstructures on radio propagation